-- Use the digital ortho-rectified imagery and/or georeferenced video/photo products provided by Manitoba Hydro to assess project footprint effects; - Review Environmental Inspector and Monitor daily reports for identification of deer observations; - Design and conduct specific survey methods that sample deer for brainworm, presence/absence on ROW and northern range expansion; - Report immediately to Manitoba Hydro any unanticipated project effects on deer discovered through monitoring activities; • - Analyze, evaluate and report on monitoring findings including range expansion on an annual basis; and - Through an adaptive management framework, make recommendations for ongoing improvements to the mitigation measures, monitoring plan, methods, analysis and implementation in response to knowledge gained through ongoing monitoring and associated analysis.
+- Use the digital ortho-rectified imagery and/or georeferenced video/photo products provided by Manitoba Hydro to assess project footprint effects; - Review Environmental Inspector and Monitor daily reports for identification of deer observations; - Design and conduct specific survey methods that sample deer for brainworm, presence/absence on ROW and northern range expansion; • - Report immediately to Manitoba Hydro any unanticipated project effects on deer discovered through monitoring activities; - Analyze, evaluate and report on monitoring findings including range expansion on an annual basis; and - Through an adaptive management framework, make recommendations for ongoing improvements to the mitigation measures, monitoring plan, methods, analysis and implementation in response to knowledge gained through ongoing monitoring and associated analysis.

-- Provide historical and current data of deer populations and brainworm sampling results to inform ongoing analyses related to biophysical monitoring (e.g. harvest data, population survey data, observations, and reports). - Provide guidance regarding mitigation strategies should unexpected impacts occur as a result of the transmission line; - MCWS biologists to collaborate and/or participate in survey method design and implementation; and - Engage local stakeholder, First Nations and Metis in the ongoing management of deer.
+- Provide historical and current data of deer populations and brainworm sampling results to inform ongoing analyses related to biophysical monitoring (e.g. harvest data, population survey data, observations, and reports); and - Provide guidance regarding mitigation strategies should unexpected impacts occur as a result of the transmission line.